hdShang/arxiv-daily/docs/cs-LG/2025-05-21/papers/250514999v3-learning-to-rank-chain-of-thought-using-a-small-model.md

 ---
 layout: default
-title: Learning to Rank Chain-of-Thought: Using a Small Model
+title: "Learning to Rank Chain-of-Thought: Using a Small Model"
 ---

 # Learning to Rank Chain-of-Thought: Using a Small Model